lewagon/taxi-fare/README.md

 1. You have previously trained a pipeline
 2. You have saved this model either on GCP Cloud Storage or inside `data/`
-3. If your pipeline included custom transformers, they should be present inside
+3. If your pipeline included custom transformers, they should be present inside  `TaxiFaremodel/encoders.py`
-4. You are logged in (`gcloud auth login`) and you've set the project (`gcloud config set project PROJECT_ID`)
+4. you have created an [free heroku account](https://signup.heroku.com/)

 ## Clone this repo and enter to branch solution